 • Meetings for discussing changes in the company's overall strategy and how they will impact individual projects

-• Meetings to begin planning and organizing a new project
+• Meetings to begin planning and organizing a new project, or making a project estimation

 • Meetings to give and receive feedback on a project or individual's work